-Reunification interventions offer families a structured, individually tailored process for addressing parent–child contact issues—particularly in cases involving resistance or refusal to engage with a parent.
-These interventions are a form of alternative dispute resolution designed to support the long-term emotional, mental, and relational health of the children involved.
+Reunification interventions offer families a structured, individually tailored process for addressing parent–child contact concerns—particularly in cases involving resistance or refusal to engage with a parent.
+These services are a form of alternative dispute resolution designed to support the long-term emotional, mental, and relational wellbeing of the children and families involved.

-Support safe, structured re-engagement between a child and parent
+Support safe, structured re-engagement between a child and a parent

-Address and reduce resistance, fear, or confusion around contact
+Address and reduce resistance, fear, or confusion around parent–child contact

-Foster healthy emotional connections in a trauma-informed manner
+Foster healthy emotional connection in a trauma-informed, developmentally appropriate way

-Promote long-term wellbeing of the child through stable parent-child relationships
+Promote long-term child wellbeing through stable, secure parent–child relationships

 Attachment-Based Therapy

-Focuses on repairing and strengthening the parent-child attachment bond.
+Focuses on repairing and strengthening the parent–child attachment bond to support safety, trust, and connection.

 Family Systems Theory

-Views the family as an interconnected system; identifies patterns, roles, and dynamics contributing to conflict or estrangement.
+Views the family as an interconnected system; identifies patterns, roles, and dynamics that contribute to conflict, distance, or estrangement.

 Trauma-Informed Care

-Ensures that all interventions are sensitive to the child’s and family's trauma history, including potential abuse, neglect, or emotional harm.
+Ensures interventions are sensitive to a child’s and family’s trauma history, including experiences of abuse, neglect, or emotional harm, and prioritizes emotional and physical safety.

 Cognitive-Behavioral Techniques (CBT)

-Helps individuals identify and reframe distorted beliefs or narratives about the parent/child or the situation.
+Helps individuals identify and reframe distorted beliefs or narratives about the parent, child, or situation that may maintain fear or avoidance.

 Psychoeducation

-Provides families with tools to understand child development, effects of conflict/divorce, and the importance of shared parenting.
+Provides families with tools to understand child development, the impact of conflict/divorce, and ways to support children’s adjustment and secure relationships.

 Structural Family Therapy

-Works to reorganize family relationships and boundaries to promote healthier interactions.
+Works to reorganize family relationships and boundaries to promote clearer roles, healthier interactions, and more effective family functioning.

 Narrative Therapy